 Claim amount is formula field – Claim Amount per Unit x Quantity.

 Paid amount will be lowest amount between Tariff amount and Claim amount.

+Default value of “Qty” will be 1 (One)

 Theatre fees are paid per minute.
 Service providers provide number of minutes and total charged, we therefore have to specify the number of minutes for generation of payment using price per minute